How to Develop ERP Software: the 8 Step Guide

 ‘With real, running software everyone gets closer to true understanding and agreement.’
 Getting Real, by 37signals.

-This means you don’t just have to roll out some working module, click a few buttons and go to the next one.
-This means that you and your employees have to actually use it with real data in the real world.
+This means you don’t just have to roll out some working module, click a few buttons, and go to the next one.
+You and your employees have to use it with real data in the real world.
 Only this will give you an understanding of whether you’ve built the right thing.
 So if something is not working as it should, you can fix it right away.
 Alternatively, you might even realize that your idea was all wrong and you have to do something completely different.
 That is ok too!
 It’s better to realize it in the beginning, than at the end, when all the money is spent.